The Hidden Wonders of Syros: A Local’s View

 Best Greek Island Day Trips from Athens

-We’ve rounded up our Top Five Greek Island day trips from Athens for 2024!
+We’ve rounded up our top five Greek Island day trips from Athens for 2024!

 The allure of Athens is undeniable.
 Filled with history, culture, and culinary delights on every corner, you could easily spend weeks in the capital and still have lots more to explore.
-But for those looking for a quick Greek island escape, there are several options easily accessible by ferry.
+But for those searching for a quick Greek island escape, there are several options easily accessible by ferry.

 Hydra